-[SMA Insider] Cooking and sharing the taste of Korean cuisine online...
+[SMA Insider] OME Cooking Lab_Cooking and sharing the taste of Korean cuisine online..
 Minseon Kim, Head of OME Cooking Lab

 "Food tourism", which takes participants to a complete tour from grocery shopping in traditional market to cooking at a lab with other participants, now transformed into online cooking classes from Feb when Korea had a dreadful hit with COVID-19